codr4life/snabl/README.md

 ```

 #### Concatenation
 Much like Forth, Snabl supports directly manipulating the parameter stack.
-The following code currently runs around 50% faster than the preceding, mostly due to not requiring local variables. ```;``` calls the current function, ```--``` in this case before evaluating the next token.
+The following example currently runs around 50% faster than Example 1, mostly due to not requiring local variables. ```;``` calls the current function, ```--``` in this case before evaluating the next token.

+Example 2
 ```
 func: fib<Int> Int (
   dup if: (< 2) _, (fib, --; dup) swap + (fib, --)